941 Tax Deposits Penalties: Late Payroll Tax Penalty

 - 15% if you pay 10 days or more after the IRS notice has been issued.

-For instance, if you’re supposed to make a $2,000 deposit, your penalty will be $40 if you are five or fewer days late.
-The penalty will be $300 if you make your deposit 10 or more days after the IRS sends the notice.
+For instance, if you’re supposed to make a $3,000 deposit, your penalty will be $60 if you are five or fewer days late.
+The penalty will be $450 if you make your deposit 10 or more days after the IRS sends the notice.
 Usually, the IRS sends Notice CP220 or CP210 about this penalty.

 The penalty amounts grow quickly as your tax liability increases.
-For instance, 941 late deposit tax penalties can be $1,500 if you have a $10,000 liability that you pay 10 days or more after the notice is issued.
+For instance, your 941 late deposit tax penalties can be $1,500 if you have a $10,000 liability that you pay 10 days or more after the notice is issued.
 If your tax liability was $100,000, the total penalty might be up to $15,000 if you are significantly late.

 What Is a 941 Tax Deposit?

 The 941 tax deposit includes all of the employment taxes withheld from your employees’ paychecks.
 This includes Social Security and Medicare taxes and federal income tax.
 You also have to deposit the employer’s portion of Social Security and Medicare taxes.
-Plus, you may also need to pay federal unemployment tax.
+Additionally, you may also need to pay federal unemployment tax.

 How to Pay 941 Tax Deposits

 Make sure that you pay careful attention to the timing of the payment.
-Even if you pay your employment taxes on the deposit due date, you can incur a failure to deposit penalty if you don’t make the deposit by a certain time during the day.
+Even if you pay your employment taxes on the deposit due date, you can incur a failure-to-deposit penalty if you don’t make the deposit by a certain time during the day.

-According to the Department of the Treasury, deposits for employment taxes are due by 8PM Eastern Time on the day before the actual due date.
-If you pay later than that, you risk incurring the 2% failure to deposit penalty.
+According to the Department of the Treasury, deposits for employment taxes are due by 8 PM Eastern Time on the day before the actual due date.
+If you pay later than that, you risk incurring the 2% failure-to-deposit penalty.
 This may not sound like a lot, but it can really add up, especially if you pay a lot of employment taxes.
-If you like, you can set up your payment early and request to have it withdrawn from your bank account on the due date.

 When Is the 941 Payroll Tax Return Due?